pmelchior/usrp-sciprog/README.md

 1. June 16 - Visualization (Peter)
 2. June 23 - Statistics (Andy)
-3. June 30 - How to find and read papers (tbd)
+3. June 30 - How to find and read papers (Rémy)
 4. July 7 - How to write a paper / Latex (Brandon)
 5. July 14 - How to apply for a job (Rachael)
 6. July 21 - How to give presentations (tbd)